 My fascination and love for deer began when I was a small child living in the Adirondack Mountains in New York.
 One particular encounter sparked my obsession with whitetails.
 When my father was building our house, I would accompany him to the build site nearly every day.
 One day in the early fall, while I was sitting outside by the foundation, a yearling doe appeared at the wood line of the property.
 I was only four years old, but I remember her vividly—I remember looking into her chestnut eyes and admiring her long eyelashes.
 I reached out my hand and she allowed me to stroke her.
 Being a small child, I didn’t realize how uncommon this was until my father came up behind me utterly surprised.
 He went to his truck and came back with a sleeve of saltine crackers.
 She ate them from my hand, and my father chuckled in astonishment.
 I named her “Baby Crackers”.

 From that day on, when I went to the house with my father, I brought crackers for her.
 Hunting season came and went, and I never did see her again.
 I grew up in an area where hunting for meat is a necessity and I accepted the fact that someone was probably happy to harvest her, despite her size and age.
 As I got older, I realized this nonselective mentality was common, and my goal of laying eyes on a mature buck would likely remain a fantasy.
-That is, until I met Bobby.
+That is, until I met Bobby Kendall.

-Bobby introduced me to the Midwest last hunting season.
-I have been addicted ever since.
+Bobby introduced me to the Midwest and I have been addicted ever since.
 Hunting the Midwest is everything I dreamed of.
 The biggest deer I’d put my hands on prior to hunting the Midwest was a 110” 8 point.
 I have been with Bobby when he’s harvested several giant whitetails, and I was getting anxious to get one of my own.
 I quickly learned that, although the opportunity exists to kill a buck of a lifetime, it does not come easily.

 I had been hunting almost every day from the beginning of Kansas’ early muzzleloader season, well through the rut.
 I was spending nearly all of my time in the woods and only came out to eat and sleep.
 EHD hit extremely hard in our hunting area and deer were scarce.
 I was beginning to burn out, but refused to throw in the towel.